ibm-cloud-docs/containers/cs_performance.md

 Before you begin: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 1. Create a `hugepages-ds.yaml` configuration file to enable huge pages.
 The following sample YAML uses a daemon set to run the pod on every worker node in your cluster.
-The sample YAML that you use depends on whether you run a VPC or classic cluster.
 You can set the allocation of huge pages that are available on the worker node by using the `vm.nr_hugepages` parameter.
 This example allocates 512 pages at 2 MB per page, for 1 GB of total RAM allocated exclusively for huge pages.

     Want to enable huge pages only for certain worker nodes, such as a worker pool that you use for RAM-intensive apps?
 [Label](/docs/containers?topic=containers-add_workers#worker_pool_labels) and [taint](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#worker_pool_taint) your worker pool, and then add [affinity rules](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/){: external} to the daemon set so that the pods are deployed only to the worker nodes in the worker pool that you specify.
     {: tip}